Marina DeBris

 Marina DeBris is the name used by an Australian-based artist whose work focuses on reusing trash to raise awareness of ocean and beach pollution.
 DeBris, who is one of the longest standing practitioners of trashion, uses trash washed up from the beach to create trashion.
-As well as creating art from debris, DeBris also is a fund raiser for environmental organizations, and collaborates with non-profit organizations and schools to educate children about ocean pollution.
+As well as creating art from debris, DeBris also is a fund raiser for environmental organisations, and collaborates with non-profit organisations and schools to educate children about ocean pollution.
 In 2021, DeBris found almost 300 face masks on beaches, and used them in her trashion and other displays.

 DeBris is also a social activist.
 In 2011 she participated in a panel on how artists can contribute to environmental public policy, promote clean energy and curate Ecological art exhibitions.
 DeBris has worked with non profits to raise funds for art education.
 DeBris is listed with the Women Environmental Artists Directory.

-DeBris is recognized as a spokesperson on the negative effects of plastics in fashion.
+DeBris is recognised as a spokesperson on the negative effects of plastics in fashion.